Arkessler/CS3516_Prog3/README.txt

 Important topics

+-Input photo format
+	-The program expects client id's that are four-digits long.
+This means that photo names must of a similar format to photo199101.jpg
 -Inclusion of data length in frame
 	-We have chosen to add a data length field to our frames.
 This is to allow for frames that do not contain full payloads.
 -Padding of frame fields and ACKS